-To run the Derby Network Server sample program:
+To run the Derby Network Server sample program, follow these steps.

-- Open a command prompt and change directories to the %DERBY_HOME%\demo\nserverdemo directory, where %DERBY_HOME% is the directory where you installed Derby. - 2.
-Set the classpath to include the current directory ("."), and the following jar files:
+- 1. Open a command prompt and change directories to the %DERBY\HOME%\demo\nserverdemo directory, where %DERBY\HOME% is the directory where you installed Derby. - 2.
+Set the classpath to include the current directory (".") and the following jar files: